-Expression of neolacto-series glycosphingolipids by tumors impairs the function of low-affinity immune receptor-ligand pairs.
+Expression of neolacto-series glycosphingolipids by tumors impairs anti-tumor responses by immune cells.

-^{1,2}Verkerk T[,], ^{1,2}de Waard A.A, ^{1,2}Bliss S, 4Zhang T, 3Gerke C, 3Halenius A, 5Stockinger H, 4Wuhrer M, ^{2,6} van der Schoot E, ^{1,2}Spaapen R.
+1,2,3Tamara Verkerk, 1,3Sofie Koomen, 1,3Twan de Waard, 1,3Sophie Bliss, 4Carolin Gerke, 4Anne Halenius, 5Tao Zhang, 5Manfred Wuhrer, 6Hannes Stockinger, 3,7Ellen van der Schoot, 2,3Klaas van Gisbergenand 1,3Robbert Spaapen.

+1Department of Immunopathology, Sanquin Research, Amsterdam, The Netherlands.

-1Dept. of Immunopathology, Sanquin Research, Amsterdam, The Netherlands, 2Landsteiner Laboratory, Amsterdam UMC, University of Amsterdam, Amsterdam, The Netherlands, 3Institute of Virology, Medical Center University of Freiburg, Freiburg, Germany; Faculty of Medicine, University of Freiburg, Freiburg, Germany, 4Center for Proteomics and Metabolics, LUMC, Leiden, the Netherlands, 5Institute for Hygiene and Applied Immunology, Center of Pathophysiology, Infectiology and Immunology, Medical University of Vienna, Austria, 6Dept. of Immunohematology, Sanquin Research, Amsterdam, The Netherlands.
+2Department of Hematopoiesis, Sanquin Research, Amsterdam, The Netherlands.

+3Landsteiner Laboratory, Amsterdam UMC, University of Amsterdam, Amsterdam, The Netherlands.

+4Institute of Virology, Medical Center University of Freiburg, Freiburg, Germany; Faculty of Medicine, University of Freiburg, Freiburg, Germany.

+5Center for Proteomics and Metabolics, LUMC, Leiden, the Netherlands

+6Institute for Hygiene and Applied Immunology, Center of Pathophysiology, Infectiology and Immunology, Medical University of Vienna, Austria.

+7Department of Immunohematology, Sanquin Research, Amsterdam, The Netherlands.

 The transcriptional signature of neolacto-series glycosphingolipid (nsGSL) expression highly associates with patient survival in a number of cancers, such as glioma.
-We recently identified that nsGSLs on such tumor cells negatively affect immune cell activation in vitro (Jongsma et al., Immunity 2020).
+We recently identified that nsGSLs on such tumor cells negatively affect immune cell activation in vitro (Jongsma et al., Immunity 2021).
 However, the mechanism underlying this immune suppression is unknown.

 We discovered in a flow cytometry approach with barcoded cell lines that nsGSLs sterically shield several, but not all, immune cell surface receptors.
 In depth analyses of shielded receptor properties revealed that they have significantly shorter extracellular domains compared to non-shielded receptors, which may relate to the limited extracellular length of nsGSLs.
 Secondly, using genome editing and pharmacological inhibitors, we found that negatively charged sialic acids of nsGSLs likely interact with positively charged amino acids of shielded proteins.
 This interaction inhibited antibody binding to surface receptors, which was highly dependent on affinity as we established with a well-characterized antibody panel against CD147.
-Consequently, low-affinity interactions of the central immune receptors HLA class I and CD47 with their ligands LIR-1, KIR2DL2 (HLA class I), and SIRP- α (CD47) were largely impaired by nsGSLs.
+Consequently, low-affinity interactions of the central immune receptors HLA class I and CD47 with their ligands LIR-1, KIR2DL2 (HLA class I), and SIRP- $\alpha$ (CD47) were largely impaired by nsGSLs.
+Moreover, killing of nsGSL overexpressing tumor cells by effector cells such as neutrophils, NK cells and gamma delta T cells was significantly reduced.